-The daintiest neckwear, which is impossivessel of gasoline, will look fresh and clean A Fortunate Texan.

-E. W. Goodice, Dallas, Tex., found a sure cure for malaria and billousness in Beaton Drug Co.
+The daintiest neckwear, which is impossimiles in one day we are doing fine.
+Oft- ble to wash, if left over night in air tight A Fortunate Texan.
+E. W. Goodloe, Dallas, Tex., found a sure cure for malaria and biliousness in Beaton Drug Co.